 - Accordingly, we’ll have to get into the Local Group Policy Editor.
 For it, firstly we’ve to enter gpedit.msc in the Run window, opened by the Windows Key + R combination.

 - In the window opened consequently, click on the Start Menu and Taskbar.
 It’d be under the User Configuration option and Administrative Templates in turn, in the left pane.
+Locate Remove the volume control icon and double-click on it.

 - Now, check the Not Configured option and select Ok, to save the changes.